-The post-war Morris Minor – or poached egg as Lord Nuffield delightfully called it – initially was launched with a side-valve engine, and it proved to be a sedate performer.
+The post-war Morris Minor – or ‘poached egg’ as Lord Nuffield delightfully called it – initially was launched with a side-valve engine, and it proved to be a sedate performer.
 But once the more powerful A-series engines found their way under the bonnet, nothing could deny the car success between 1948 and 1971.

 Thanks to delightful handling and steering, it’s still a great car to drive today, and is a deservedly popular classic.
 Designed by Sir Alec Issigonis, and just like his most famous creation, the BMC Mini, it’s now seen as a British institution.

 Reviews, blogs and news stories

 Andrew Elphick dives into the archive and finds a forgotten ‘nearly’ entry into the World Sportscar Championship 36 years ago in 1977… Perhaps Porsche will never know how close it came to losing the 1977 world championship for makes.
 Unthinkable?
 Possibly, but one must remember that during the course of last season, most of the […]

 The Morris Minor was a very popular Panda car throughout the 1960s.
 Also shown here is what must be one of the rarest of police cars, the Morris 1800, which was sold for just seven months before being relauched as the Princess.
 Morris Minor A Metropolitan Police Force Morris Minor Panda car.
 A Morris Minor […]